squinkylabs/SquinkyVCV/docs/form.md

 Form is an enhanced version of our Mixer-8, which was based on the AS 8-CH mixer, with some added features.

-To those features, Form adds many more:
+To the Mixer-8 features, Form adds many more:

 * Two stereo aux buses.
 * Aux sends may be post-fader or pre-fader.